plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 ___

 ## Fighting Style
-*1st-level Fighter Ability*
+*1st-level Ability (Fighter)*

 You learn one fighting style from *Fighter Fighting Styles*.

 You learn one more fighting style of your choice at 7th level, as shown on the Fighter Table.

 ## Exploits
-*1st-level Fighter Ability*
+*1st-level Ability (Fighter)*

-Also at 1st level, you begin to learn techniques that enhance your martial skill in and out of battle.
+You begin to learn techniques that enhance your martial skill in and out of battle.
 You gain the following Abilities:

 ### Stamina
 > *You have stamina greater than a mere common soldier, which allows you to perform exploits greater than an ordinary warrior.*